LaVar Ball: Lonzo Is Better Than LeBron James; LA Won't Win Title If PG Traded

 .@ShannonSharpe: Are you saying Lonzo is better than LeBron? @Lavarbigballer: Yes. https://t.co/8sR2og2Mej

-The comments came after he guaranteed the Lakers would "never get" a championship with LeBron James if they traded Lonzo.
+The comments came after he guaranteed the Lakers would "never get" a championship with LeBron James if they traded Lonzo:

 UNDISPUTED @undisputed